pkmnfrk/megacorp/README.md

 This mod is almost completely defined by its mod support.
 Out of the box, it supports many popular mods, and we intend to expand this list as time goes on:

+* Pam's HarvestCraft
+* EnderIO
 * Thermal Foundation (eg, the Thermal Expansion/COFH series)
-* EnderIO

 Is your favourite mod missing from that list?
 See below!